zeroclipboard/zeroclipboard-rails/README.md

 ## Usage

+Take a look at the (wiki)[https://github.com/HaNdTriX/zeroclipboard-rails/wiki/zeroclipboard-rails---jQuery-Examples] for an jQuery example.

 ### Clients

 Now you are ready to create one or more Clients.
 A client is a single instance of the clipboard library on the page, linked to a particular button or other DOM element.
 You probably only need a single instance, but if you have multiple copy-to-clipboard buttons on your page, potentially containing different text, you can activate an instance for each.
 Here is how to create a client instance: